BlockSigner/cove/site/content/english/media.md

 {{< picture image12 688 >}}

-Skribble was founded in March 2018 with a mission to ensure trust between people in digital business relationships.
-In practical terms, this currently means that we are making the qualified electronic signature (QES) widely applicable - the only form of digital signature that is equivalent to a handwritten signature before the law.
-Skribble has X employees and is active in Switzerland and the EU.
+Skribble, founded in March 2018, is a Swiss provider of electronic signatures with offices in Zurich (CH) and Karlsruhe (DE).
+The startup enables electronic documents to be signed simply and legally.
+The basis is the "qualified electronic signature" (QES) - the only form of electronic signature equivalent to a handwritten signature before the law.
+Swisscom supplies the state-approved certification technology for QES.
+Existing customers include the Canton of Fribourg.
+Skribble has 14 employees.
 {{% /content %}}

 {{% cta